fionafibration/py-rolldice/README.md

 ##### Exploding Dice (!):
 Exploding dice is usually known as 'Rule of 6' or 'Rule of 10,' as it is in Shadowrun.
 As long as the roll passes the specified comparison, another dice is rolled and added to the total.
 This process repeats until a number that does not match the comparison is rolled.
 ```
-d20!: Roll a d20 and explode every time a 20 is rolled
+2d20!: Roll 2d20 and explode every time a 20 is rolled
+7d20!3: Roll 7d20 and explode every time a 3 is rolled
-d6!
-Roll a d6 and explode every time a 6 is rolled
+4d6!
+Roll 4d6 and explode every time a 6 is rolled
 d20!>10: Roll a d20 and explode every time a number higher than 10 is rolled
-d12!<2: Roll a d12 and explode every time a 1 is rolled.
+3d12!<2: Roll 3d12 and explode every time a 1 is rolled.
 ```

 ##### Count Successes (> or <):